 Whether it was love at first sight, a blind date gone right, or a best friend who’s much more than that, you’re head over heels in love.
 Marriage is on the horizon, and so is combining your lives—and your finances.

 While you’d like to believe love conquers all, you know it’s a mistake to have blinders on when it comes to love, marriage, and money.
-Like it or not, marrying someone with student loan debt impacts your financial future as a couple.
+Like it or not, marrying someone with student loan debt impacts your financial future and your personal finances as a couple.

 So, is it a big mistake marrying someone with student loan debt?